Hubmakerlabs/replicatr/README.md

 > This will generate a relay secret key, initialize your relay and deploy a replicatr canister on the Internet Computer with your relay as the
 > specified owner.
 Click [here](pkg/config/base/README.md) to see where the secret key as well other settings are stored.

+> If you have any issues with the owner setup, [here](/pkg/ic/setup/troubleshooting.md) is some troubleshooting help.

 #### To setup as a Minion/Secondary-Owner  relay (and join a preexisting cluster):

 1. Identify the a relay cluster you would like to join and ask the owner for their canister-id and if you can join.